xl-software/XL.DataAccess/README.md

 # XL.DataAccess
 Simple Data Access Object for EntityFramework (.NET Framework)

-# Simple Data Access Object for EntityFramework
 #### Quick, simple and powerful
 **XL.DataAccess** is just a sigle **Data Access Object Class** that aims for simplicity.
 It works for both **Code First** and **Database First**.
-##### Just plug in your Entity Framework connectionString and let the magic begin
+##### Just plug in your Entity Framework connectionString, your mapped entity model and let the magic begin